 Integrated Rural Development Project

-Funded by Bread for the World, the project is being implemented in all the six counties of the North Rift.
-It runs in phases of 3 years.
+Funded by Bread for the World, was implemented in all the six counties of the North Rift.

 The project implementation was guided by the following objectives;

 - To enhance the engagement of 360 CIGs in their self-help initiatives so as to improve their own livelihoods.

 - To enhance the engagement of 360 CIGs to influence policy implementation at the community level.

 - The project intervention has spurred the formation and/or strengthening of 342 CIGs across the project zones.
 All the CIGs have clear group structures, defined conflict handling mechanisms, and kept clear records of proceedings and financial affairs.
 There is evidence of increased cohesion among group members.
 The project has contributed to the enhancement of the CIGs organization and focus, with clear governance structures in place.
 About 90% of all the CIGs have clear and documented rules and regulations.
 In pastoral areas of Turkana and West Pokot, most agreements are oral/verbal and usually witnessed by elders.
 This does not make them any less binding than written agreements.
 Overall, 85% of them are registered with the ministry of culture and social services, a process that requires the CIG to have by-laws.